brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 * cbpBarrelGasSingle00Empty
 * cbpBarrelGasSingle45Empty

+**Bathroom Cabinets** - If you use the TFP kitchen cabinets in a bathroom then your POI's bathrooms will give out canned food.
+These blocks offer cabinets that give out items more appropriate for the bathroom.

+* cbpBathroomCabinetRedBottom
+* cbpBathroomCabinetRedBottomHelper
+* cbpBathroomCabinetRedTop
+* cbpBathroomCabinetRedTopHelper
+* cbpBathroomCabinetOldBottom
+* cbpBathroomCabinetOldBottomHelper
+* cbpBathroomCabinetOldTop
+* cbpBathroomCabinetOldTopHelper

 **Bookcases** - This is a bookcase that does not give out books and instead gives out other things you might find on a bookshelf.